-I made the cover (front, spine, and back) of the photo album with Adobe Illustrator rather than IATEX.
+I made the cover (front, spine, and back) of the photo album with Adobe Illustrator rather than LATEX.
 It might have been easier to do the whole layout with a graphical-user-interface (GUI) document layout tool.
-Then again it might have been more work with a GUI to match the caption widths to the images and to drag whole photo-caption pairs around (rather than dragging calls to \savephoto around in my text editor.
+Then again it might have been more work with a GUI to match the caption widths to the images and to drag whole photo-caption pairs around (rather than dragging calls to \savephoto around in my text editor).
 Who knows?
-I have IATEX, and I don't have the alternative tool.
+I have LATEX, and I don't have the alternative tool.

-4 Reflection
+5 Reflection

 In this paper I have discussed three examples of little programming problems that I was led to by my work, and by the fact I was using TEX and had been a programmer by trade.
-TEX suits me particularly well as I dislike learning the ins-and-outs of user interfaces (especially user interfaces that change with product updates); and I often want something a little different than is built into the user interface of a less programmable tool (or built into the part of the tool I have not bothered to learn about).
-With TEX/LATEX I can get a surprising amount done with the relatively modest amount of TEX/LATEX programming I know (and the packages that "just work" without much study), and over time I have built quite a library of ad hoc TEX/LATEX tools.
+TEX suits me particularly well as I dislike learning the ins-and-outs of user interfaces (especially user interfaces that change with product updates); and I often want something a little different than is built into the user interface of a less programmable tool (or maybe what I want is built into a part of the tool I have not bothered to learn about).
+With (IA)TEX I can get a surprising amount done with the relatively modest amount of (IA)TEX programming I know (and packages that "just work" without much study), and over time I have built quite a library of ad hoc (IA)TEX tools.
 The library is not very organized.
-I am careful to keep the sources for all my LATEX-based documents, and when I need a tool I try to remember for which document I developed that tool, and then I go there and copy it.
+I am careful to keep the sources for all my IATEX-based documents, and when I need a tool I try to remember for which document I developed that tool, and then I go and copy it.